rizac/stream2segment/README.md

 	pip install -e ".[dev]"
 	pip freeze > ./requirements.dev.tmp
   ```
-  (you could also do it with jupyter).
-Remember to comment the line of stream2segment
+**Remember to comment the line of stream2segment
-  from each requirements (as it should be installed as argument of pip:
+  from each requirements** (as it should be installed as argument of pip:
   `pip install <options> .`, and not inside the requirements file).

   Run tests (see above) with warnings on: fix what might go wrong, and eventually you can
   replace the old `requirements.txt` and `requirements.dev.txt` with the `.tmp` file
   created.